Ascension Borgess Allegan Hospital’s Radiology department provides abdominal, pelvic, prenatal and cardiac ultrasound procedures.

-All ultrasound technologists at AGH are registered with the American Registry of Diagnostic Medical Sonographers.
+All ultrasound technologists are registered with the American Registry of Diagnostic Medical Sonographers.
 Your healthcare provider will give you specific instructions on how to prepare for this exam.
 You should wear comfortable, loose-fitting clothing for your ultrasound exam.

 Outpatient Ultrasounds are scheduled every day from 8 a.m. to 5:30 p.m.
 For more information or to schedule a procedure, please call our Radiology department at (269) 686-4210.
 For more information about a specific Ultrasound procedure visit www.radiologyinfo.org